Types of Freshwater Turtles

 The pig-nosed turtle or Carettochelys insculpta is from northern Australia and New Guinea.
 It has a soft shell and an unusual head.

-These animals that can measure a whopping 60 cm in length and can weigh 25 kilograms of weight.
+These animals that can measure a whopping 23.6 inches (60 cm) in length and can weigh 55 lbs (25 kilograms) of weight.
 Because of their appearance they are very popular in the world of exotic pets.

 They are virtually aquatic and only come out of the water to lay eggs.
 These are omnivorous turtles that feed on both plant and animal matter but enjoy fruits and Ficus leaves.